Insights > The Beginner’s Guide to Airline Alliances

 Example: flights to Hawaii

-Vacationing in Hawaii is probably a bucket-list item for most of us, but it can often feel out of reach.
+Vacationing in Hawaii is a bucket-list item for many, but it can often feel out of reach.
 However, thanks to alliance partners and mileage redemptions, nabbing an award flight to Hawaii can be simple.

 However, thanks to airline alliances, you can instead choose to use 16,000 British Airways Avios or even 15,000 Asia miles (the currency of Cathay Pacific) to book this same flight.